DevBehindYou/timoglobe/README.md

 Indian/Chagos
 Indian/Maldives
 ___________________________________
-Use BG images tO show day and night.
+Use BG images to show day and night.
 Reload animation: LiquidPullToRefresh.
 can be found on https://pub.dev/packages/liquid_pull_to_refresh